Falcon-Punch/OtterRaft/README.md

 ![9](https://user-images.githubusercontent.com/24645219/42769241-7d02c850-88d6-11e8-87de-28b483ac38c1.png)

 The server will be in a drifted state.
-Click the “Configuration” tab to see the details of the drift
+Click the **Configuration** tab to see the details of the drift

 ![10](https://user-images.githubusercontent.com/24645219/42769245-7f7ec610-88d6-11e8-89ab-4d6830fb6ec5.png)

-Click the “MyFirstOtterVar” entry in the “DSC-Environment” section, and you will see a dialog like:
+Click the **MyFirstOtterVar** entry in the **DSC-Environment** section, and you will see a dialog like:

 ![11](https://user-images.githubusercontent.com/24645219/42769792-204b8e42-88d8-11e8-948d-5100e28af77d.png)

-Notice that the Ensure is “Absent”.
+Notice that the Ensure is **Absent**.
 Click the Close button of the dialog.

 Now we will remediate this drift.

-Click the “Remediate with Job” button and then click "Create Job"
+Click the **Remediate with Job** button

 ![12](https://user-images.githubusercontent.com/24645219/42769253-86044f78-88d6-11e8-949b-54e01ba9e0ac.png)

 ![13](https://user-images.githubusercontent.com/24645219/42769254-871b0ff0-88d6-11e8-8380-def93af95991.png)

 A new job is now launches to automatically remediate the drift.
-In this case, a new environment variable is created named “MyFirstOtterVar”
+In this case, a new environment variable is created named **MyFirstOtterVar**

 ![14](https://user-images.githubusercontent.com/24645219/42769257-88970b86-88d6-11e8-88c5-32d5e3da4efa.png)